StackOneHQ/mcp-connectors/README.md

 - typesafe wrapper around mcp capabilities
 - schemas for credentials and setup fields
 - local development with auto-reload
-- no dependencies on the server runtime or the transport.
+- no dependencies on the server runtime or the transport
+- runs on bun, node and cloudflare workers

 ## Usage